Datawrapper

 Description

-The purpose of the tool is to help users convert raw data into interactive and visually appealing graphics without the need to have advanced technical skills.
+The purpose of the tool is to help users convert raw data into interactive and visually appealing graphics without requiring advanced technical skills.
 According to a Datawrapper co-founder:

-"[”.
+"[t]he idea is that you have a two-minute interaction with the tool”.
 Its target users are primarily journalists, researchers, and data analysts who would like to communicate data insights effectively.
-The International Consortium of Investigative Journalism Datawrapper as "an open source tool for anyone who wants to create a chart or map from their data, came out of the knowledge that expecting every journalist to know code is unrealistic."
+The International Consortium of Investigative Journalism said that Datawrapper as "an open source tool for anyone who wants to create a chart or map from their data, came out of the knowledge that expecting every journalist to know code is unrealistic."

 How it works

 Datawrapper is particularly helpful during the analysis and presentation stage of digital open-source investigations.
 It supports three categories of visualizations: Chart, Map, and Table.
-Note that the chart, map, and table generated are, by default, interactive.
+Note that the charts, maps, and tables generated are, by default, interactive.
 They will respond to the user’s mouse hovering over the various data on display.

 CHART

 Charts can turn complex data into visual representations that are easier to interpret.
-It simplifies information by distilling large amounts of data, making it more straightforward to grasp key trends, patterns, and outliers without wading through raw data.
+It simplifies information by distilling large amounts of data, making it easier to grasp key trends, patterns, and outliers without having to wade through raw data.
 It can also reveal relationships between variables.

-Log in and proceed to Dashboard.
+Log in and proceed to the Dashboard.
 Click, “Create New” and select “Chart”.

 Upload Data